 People

-Sara Vasilenko (Director) is an associate professor and the Graduate Director in Human Development and Family Science at Syracuse University.
+Sara Vasilenko (Director) is an associate professor and Director of the Doctoral Program in Human Development and Family Science at Syracuse University.
 She received her PhD in Human Development and Family Studies from Pennsylvania State University.
 Her research examines health behaviors, particularly sexual behavior and substance use, from a developmental perspective that balances both the fact that these behaviors carry risks, but also may have positive consequences.
 In particular, she has an extensive body of work examining the experienced consequences and mental health and well-being outcomes of adolescent and young adult sexual behavior.
 She also examines how social-ecological contexts shape health risk behaviors in order to better understand health disparities.
 In her free time she likes to cook spicy food and go on adventures with her two dogs.

 Email: savasile@syr.edu